Refugees in India: Immigration of Afghan, Bangladeshi and Pakistani, Hindus and Sikhs into India

-It is estimated by Dhaka university economist Abul Barkat, that there are 11.3 million Bangladeshi Hindu refugees living across different states in India particularly in West Bengal, Assam, Tripura, and Meghalaya who have entered India between the period (1964-2013).
+It is estimated by Dhaka university economist Abul Barkat, that there are 11.3 million Bangladeshi Hindu refugees living across different states in India particularly in West Bengal, Assam, Tripura, and Meghalaya who have entered India between the period (1964–2013).
 According to a report, about 5,000 Hindus arrived from Pakistan to India annually as refugees.
 Between 1950 and 2020, it is estimated that there somewhere 3.5 Lakhs Pakistani Hindus living in India specially in the northern parts of Delhi, Punjab, Rajasthan, Gujarat and Haryana.
 Close to 99% Hindu and Sikh population of Afghanistan have left the country in past decades.
 An investigation reveals that the Sikh and Hindu population number was 220,000 in the 1980s.
-That number dropped sharply to 15,000 as most of them took refugee in India afterwards when the Islamic millitant mujahideen was in power during the 1990s and remained at that level during the Taliban regime.
+That number dropped sharply to 15,000 as most of them took refugee in India afterwards when the Islamic militant mujahideen was in power during the 1990s and remained at that level during the Taliban regime.
 It is now estimated that only 1,350 Hindus and Sikhs remain in the country as of 2020.